19hundreds/risks-workflow/05_under-the-hood.md

 5. I plug in the sdcard in the socket
 6. I connect the sdcard to _vault_
 7. I insert the passphrase to decrypt the sdcard
-8. I decrypt Joe's _identity-coffin_ using a script (`risks`)
+8. I decrypt Joe's _identity-coffin_ using a script (`risks`) and no passphrase
-9. I access Joe's pass-files using his GPG passphrase and, eventually, the `mpw` master password
+9. I access any of Joe's _tomb-files_ using Joe's GPG passphrase
-10. I access any of Joe's _tomb-files_ using his GPG passphrase
+10. I access Joe's passwords using `pass` and eventually `mpw` (which requires a password)

 ## How much mnemonic effort is that?